crosser/loctrkd/README.md

 data does not contain WiFi access points, so the approximation will less accurate.

-Lookaside service can be configured to use either of the options by assigning `backend = opencellid` or `backend = googlemaps` in the configuration file (`/etc/loctrkd.conf` by default).
+Rectifier service can be configured to use either of the options by assigning `backend = opencellid` or `backend = googlemaps` in the configuration file (`/etc/loctrkd.conf` by default).
 Then, the path to the file with the auth token needs to be specified in the `[opencellid]`